1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenko.md

 #### Late years
  - Young scientists doubted him in 1948 so he tried to consolidate power[^22]
-	 - Around 1948 there were difficulties citing foriegn authors due to them being re
+	 - Around 1948 there were difficulties citing foriegn authors due to them being "reactionary'[^23]

 Footnotes: